SUSTAINABILITY

 (2) Competition

 The various services we provide via smart devices are facing severe competition from companies in both Japan and overseas.
-The fiercening of competition and the cost of countering this competition may have an impact on the Group’s business, performance, and financial position.
-If time spent on competing services by users of the services provided by MIXI Group increases, demand for the services provided by MIXI Group may decrease.
+Heightened competition and the cost of countering this competition may have an impact on the Group’s business, performance, and financial position.
+If MIXI Group’s users start spending more time on competing services, the demand for our services may decrease.

 (3) Technical innovation